 Apple discontinued the “think different” campaign with the arrival of the iMac G4 in 2002.
 However, the slogan’s impact continues to be felt in much the same way as the “1984” Mac ad.

-We know, for example, that Tim Cook keeps a copy of one of the original “Think different” ads in his office.
-With Apple now a market leader, and competitors copying its every move and strategy, thinking different isn’t always easy.
-But the Cupertino company continues to impress us with some of its bold moves — and its current $1.8 trillion valuation is proof positive things are working.
+We know, for example, that Apple CEO Tim Cook keeps a copy of one of the original “think different” ads in his office.
+With Apple now a market leader, and competitors copying its every move and strategy, thinking differently isn’t always easy.
+But the Cupertino company continues to impress us with its bold moves.

 Do you remember Apple’s “think different” ad campaign?
 Do you think Apple still epitomizes that worldview today?
 Which Apple (or other) computer did you own in July 1997?
 Leave your comments below.